The top 20 percent of income-earning families in Canada pay the lion’s share of the country’s taxes, a new report suggests.

 In 2021, for instance, the top 1 percent income group paid 22.5 percent of all income taxes, but accounted for just a 10.4 percent share of Canada’s total income.

 Canadians are taxed based on their income level.
-The tax rate steadily climbs as salaries increase.
+The tax rate steadily climbs as salaries and other income increase.

-Raising taxes on higher income earners is often a government go-to for a revenue boost, but this philosophy ignores the “economic consequences” of tax rate hikes and the associated “behavioural responses of taxpayers when faced with higher tax rates or new taxes,” the authors wrote.
+Raising taxes on higher-income earners is often a government go-to for a revenue boost, but this philosophy “ignores the economic consequences of tax rate increases and the associated behavioural responses of taxpayers when faced with higher tax rates or new taxes,” the authors wrote.

 “In response to a tax increase, many taxpayers will change their behaviour in ways that reduce their taxable income through tax planning, avoidance, or evasion that results in governments raising less revenue than anticipated.”